Yelp/doloop/README.rst

 **doloop** is a simple but well-thought-out system for keeping things with unique IDs updated.
-It supports concurrency and prioritization.
+It is concurrency-safe and supports prioritization.

 **doloop**'s only dependency is
 `MySQL <http://dev.mysql.com>`_; it does not require you to